 These days most parents don’t want that sort of buy-in, and I don’t blame them.
 My teaching/performing balance changed as well, including touring with one of my bands for a month at a time.
 How could I expect parents and kids to be all in when I’m frequently out?
 I started teaching more private lessons to middle schoolers during their orchestra class time, never even meeting the parents.
 I moved to the ‘burbs and began working in a district that paid me directly to work with kids who’d never had the resources for private lessons, rather than receiving payment from the students’ parents.

 Then the pandemic changed everything.
-That district prioritized core subjects, teacher’s assistants were laid off.
-My tours cancelled.
-As did the restaurant gigs that fed me.
-A live-stream church gig keeps me sane.
+Teaching in person has slowly returned, but tours are still cancelled and the bulk of my gigging is in church rather than restaurants and theaters.
 I have time to slow down, to transcribe and play classic rock guitar solos on the violin for fun, to enjoy biking and cooking, to spend time with my girlfriend and her grandkid.

 Oh, you wanted a standard bio like you’d see in the symphony program?
 Here goes…

 Phil Davidson began playing violin at the age of 6 as a Suzuki kid, and went on to major in music at Drake University where he was concertmaster of the university symphony as well as a member of the Des Moines Symphony and Des Moines Metro Opera orchestra.
 Since moving to Austin in 2002, Phil teaches a full studio of violin, viola, and fiddle students, including adult beginners, middle and high schoolers in the Eanes and Pflugerville schools, and Suzuki kids as young as age 4.
 Phil performs regularly throughout the US and Canada with The Invincible Czars, presenting their own new scores to classic silent films.
-When in Austin he plays with Flamenco Symphony, Muppletone, the Old Holdouts, and various groups from classical to bluegrass to heavy metal to world music.
+When in Austin he plays with guitarist Tim Bond, songwriter Andrew Nolte, and various groups from classical to bluegrass to heavy metal to world music.
+His recent recording credits include Flamenco Symphony, Muppletone, and Proud Peasant.